2020 FGS/GSA Research Image Competition

 - title (using jargon-free language)

-- a brief technical abstract describing your image and how it relates to your project (maximum 1,200 characters including spaces)
+- a brief technical abstract describing your image and how it relates to your thesis research or course of study (maximum 1,200 characters including spaces)

-- a general public abstract (jargon-free and public-friendly language) which also describing your image and how it relates to your project (maximum 1,200 characters including spaces).
+- a general public abstract (jargon-free and public-friendly language) which describes your image and how it relates to your thesis research or course of study (maximum 1,200 characters including spaces).

-Please find more details of the Competition HERE
+More details of the Competition will be available HERE